dyota257/wrestlingscoreboard/to-do.md

     [x] Button pause
     [x] Button reset
 [x] Init player input div as display:none;
-[ ] When Set Game is pressed...
+[x] When Set Game is pressed...
-    [ ] player input div display:block;
+    [x] player input div display:block;
-    [ ] when confirm button pressed, populate player names [ ] The play button gets confused / runs two timers if start button is pressed in rapid succession [x] FOCUS ON TIMER AND setPhase()
+    [x] when confirm button pressed, populate player names [x] FOCUS ON TIMER AND setPhase()
     [x] end the game on a pin
+[x] add keyboard event listeners
+    [x] make scoring into functions so that it can be called in multiple places [x] there's no limiter on scoring by keyboard - need to copy from buttons.
+[x] white background on pause
+[x] age and weight division display
 [ ] 3 warnings lead to a disqualification
 [ ] passive, 30 second shot clock
-[ ] add keyboard event listeners
-    [ ] make scoring into functions so that it can be called in multiple places [ ] there's no limiter on scoring by keyboard - need to copy from buttons.
-[x] white background on pause
-[x] age and weight division display
-[ ] remove draw conditions - replace with victory on the last biggest score
+[ ] The play button gets confused / runs two timers if start button is pressed in rapid succession [ ] remove draw conditions - replace with victory on the last biggest score

 ## What if....